optimamodel/optima/server/README.md

     pip install pylint

-You can run it with:
+You can run it from the server directory with:

     pylint src/optima